shelleywong/CINS465-Course-Materials/assignment3.md

 # Assignment #3: Django Templates and Static Files

-Simple assignment to help you start working with [Django templates](https://docs.djangoproject.com/en/4.0/topics/templates/) and [static files](https://docs.djangoproject.com/en/4.0/howto/static-files/).
+Simple assignment to help you start working with [Django templates](https://docs.djangoproject.com/en/4.1/topics/templates/) and [static files](https://docs.djangoproject.com/en/4.1/howto/static-files/).

 ## Assignment Expectations

-Note: you may find the Django documentation for [Templates](https://docs.djangoproject.com/en/4.1/topics/templates/) and [How to manage static files](https://docs.djangoproject.com/en/4.1/howto/static-files/) useful for completing this assignment.<br>

 * Your website needs to display "CINS465 Hello World" via **Django Template Variable**.
     * Note that this is different than the instructions for assignment 2 -- you **must** use a template variable.
 If the message is statically defined in an HTML template, you will not get credit.